UBC-MDS/mercedestrenz/README.md

 ## License

-`mercedestrenz` was created by Ty Andrews.
+`mercedestrenz` was created by Kelly Wu, Morris Zhao, Spencer Gerlach, Ty Andrews.
 It is licensed under the terms of the MIT license.

 ## Credits